Waste Not, Want Not French Toast: Learn how to make the BEST French Toast from leftover Hot Dog Buns or Hamburger Buns!

 I like to keep things simple.
 Life is complicated enough.

-You’ll need: Milk, eggs, cinnamon, and two hamburger or hot dog buns.
+To make Waste Not, Want Not French Toast you’ll need: Milk, eggs, cinnamon, and two hamburger or hot dog buns.

 Place eggs, milk, and cinnamon in a bowl.